 Wherever possible, we will be conducting clinical consultations by telephone in order to minimise your risk of contracting Coronavirus whilst on-site at the surgery.
 Do not enter the building to make appointments or general enquiries, return home and telephone.

 During the periods when the surgery doors are closed we will be seeing either patients requiring urgent face to face clinical interventions or HIGH RISK patients.
 These appointments are strictly by invitation only.
 Following these appointments we will be undertaking decontamination of clinical rooms to ensure infection control standards are met.

 - All requests for urgent GP appointments will be triaged by telephone.

 - GP appointments will be conducted by telephone unless a clinician has advised that a face to face consultation is required.

-- All patients booked for a face to face appointment will be asked the below 24 hours prior to the appointment.
+- All patients attending for a face to face appointment will be asked to consider the below prior to attending on-site.
 These are the 4 key questions Public Health England has recommended to use to identify those at risk from Coronavirus.

 Have you arrived in the UK within the last 14 days from a country requiring a period of self isolation as mandated by the UK government?

 Are you or any member of your household experiencing COVID-19 symptoms?